 A contextual logging solution addresses the challenges of finding a relevant log to your issue and seeing all the logs in one place.

-Using logs in context works in both directions.
-You can think of it as circular: You can start with reviewing a specific log and then go to the server.
+Using contextual logging works in both directions.
+You can think of it as circular: You can start by reviewing a specific log and then go to the server.
 And you can start by looking at data for a server and then go to the right log details.
 For example, in a log summary view in New Relic, you can see the scope of the logs down to the level of an application you're looking at, and see patterns in your logs for that application.
-But then, if you're looking at a distributed trace that spans multiple applications and hosts, you’ll see the logs in context there, too.
+But then, if you're looking at a distributed trace that spans multiple applications and hosts, you’ll see the contextual logs there, too.

 In whatever observability or monitoring tool you’re using, alerting goals usually focus on how to automatically notify the right people and teams when there's an issue with your application, or even an activity that’s important for business goals.
-Managing alerts can be a challenge to set the right thresholds that will trigger alerts.
+Managing alerts can be challenging to set the right thresholds to trigger alerts.
 If there are too many alerts, the tool you’re using—or how someone has configured alerts in your tool—can cause too much noise.
 If you receive alerts constantly, you’ll find you’re no longer paying attention to them.
 You just tune them out, which is known as alert fatigue.

 You can create alerts with other types of telemetry data, but here are a few tips specifically related to logs in New Relic: